branbrain1/branbrain1/README.md

 - I’m interested in public service and meaningful work
 - I just completed my Master's in Data Science and Analytics from Georgia State's Robinson College of Business
 - I’m looking to collaborate on future projects related to supply chain, financial, and health care related data analysis
+- Check out my repositories for some projects ive worked on!

 <!---